ayaka-notes/texlive-full/README.md

 > [!WARNING]
 > - This Docker Image **doesn't contain** any sharelatex/overleaf component.
 It's used for Overleaf/Overleaf Pro's compile.
 > - If you want to use Sharelatex CE with inner contained LaTeX compile, refer to [Overleaf official](github.com/overleaf/overleaf) to find more tutorials.
 This repository is for server-pro's Docker Compile.
+> - The long time compile bug has been fixed now(2024.4.17), please update your docker image.

 ## TeXLive Version